Aquses/IoT-humidity-temperature-project/README.md

 The sensor has a GND pin that is also connected to the breadboard's GND line and a VCC pin that is connected to the breadboard's power supply line.
 The DHT11 sensor has its data transfer pin connected to GPIO27.

 # Platform
 For this project, I chose ThingSpeak because it is a free cloud service that meets my project's needs effectively.
-ThingSpeak offers user-friendly features for real-time data visualization on its online dashboard, enabling users to select from multiple display formats like diagrams and gauges.
+ThingSpeak offers user-friendly features for real-time data visualization on its online dashboard, enabling users to select from multiple display formats like diagrams.
 Moreover, it supports online data analysis through its channels, making data analysis straightforward and accessible.
+Data from the DHT11 sensor is sent to ThingSpeak using HTTP GET requests, which are made from the Raspberry Pi Pico to the ThingSpeak server.
+Each data point is associated with a specific field in a ThingSpeak channel (fields), and once the data is uploaded, it is automatically stored and can be analyzed or visualized in real-time using the tools provided by the platform.

 # The code
 I used these libraries to connect my microcontroller to Wi-Fi, manage time and delays, interact with hardware components like sensors, make HTTP requests to send or receive data from a server, and read temperature and humidity data from a DHT sensor.